Discovering High Level Patterns from Simulation Traces: Method

-We prompt the language models with a structured prompt denoted $P_r(G, \mathcal{P}, \Theta, D, \{(\hat{G}_k, \hat{r}_k)\})$ where $G$ is the natural language goal , $\mathcal{P}$ is the pattern library with associated parameter sets $\Theta$, $D$ is a description of the DSL syntax and semantics, and $\{(\hat{G}_k, \hat{r}_k)\}$ is a set of few-shot examples of natural language goals and their corresponding reward programs (details in Appendix E).
+We prompt the language models with a structured prompt denoted $P_r(G, \mathcal{P}, \Theta, D, \{(\hat{G}_k, \hat{r}_k)\})$ where $G$ is the natural language goal, $\mathcal{P}$ is the pattern library with associated parameter sets $\Theta$, $D$ is a description of the DSL syntax and semantics, and $\{(\hat{G}_k, \hat{r}_k)\}$ is a set of few-shot examples of natural language goals and their corresponding reward programs.
 Since the synthesized programs may contain syntax errors, invalid identifier usage or mismatched parameter keys, if parsing or execution fails we iteratively prompt for automatic repair by supplying the candidate DSL program and the interpreter error message.
 We abort as a failure after a fixed retry limit is reached.
 See Appendix B for the full list of learned patterns, and Appendix E for LM prompts.

-FunSearch in Algorithm~\ref{alg:pattern_discovery} Evaluate (Algorithm~\ref{alg:compute_fitness}) as the fitness function for candidate pattern detectors.
-Given a set of trajectories $\mathcal T$, a candidate pattern detector $\Pd_\mathrm{new}$ and the current library $\mathcal{P}$, it computes the trace distances $d_\X$ and pattern annotation distances $d_\Pp$ for all pairs of trajectories in $\mathcal T$ using the current library and the candidate pattern detector.
+FunSearch (Algorithm~\ref{alg:pattern_discovery}) uses the Evaluate function (Algorithm~\ref{alg:compute_fitness}) as the fitness function for candidate pattern detectors.
+Given a set of traces $\mathcal T$, a candidate pattern detector $\Pd_\mathrm{new}$ and the current library $\mathcal{P}$, it computes the trace distances $d_\X$ and pattern annotation distances $d_\Pp$ for all pairs of traces in $\mathcal T$ using the current library and the candidate pattern detector.
 It also computes distances between annotations by the new pattern and annotations by the existing library, where a higher mean distance indicates greater novelty.
 Finally, it computes the correlation $\rho$ between $D_\X$ and $D_\Pp$, novelty score $\eta$, length penalty $\lambda$ and time penalty $\psi$, and combines them to produce the final fitness score $\nu$.
 Parameters $\theta$ for each pattern detector are inferred during synthesis and output as metadata by the synthesized program.